Richard Meehan: Epigenetic Mechanisms in Development and Disease

 - We are exploring the utility of 5hmC profiling as an identifier of cell state.

 - We wish to determine the interplay between DNA and histone modifications in determining overall chromatin organization and its relevance to gene the regulation of gene expression and cell identity.

-We pursue many of the above goals in collaboration with members of the HGU and IGMM.
-We rely on the excellent technical services of the HGU/IGMM to support our program.
+We persue many of the above goals in collaboration with members of the HGU and Institute of Genetics and Cancer (formerly IGMM).
+We rely on the excellent technical services of the HGU/IGC to support our program.
 Much of what we do now depends on the analysis of big data sets, so we also depend on bioinformatics tools to sieve through our big data sets and gain further insight.